OpenStitching/lir/README.md

 lir.lir(grid) # array([2, 2, 4, 7])
 ```

-For [significant performance enhancement](#contourlir) in larger grids specify the outline(s) of the polygons to consider.<br/>
+For [significant performance enhancement](#contourlir) in larger grids specify the contours(s) of the polygons to consider.<br/>
-If the grid only has one polygon like in the example it can be obtained as so (with [opencv](https://pypi.org/project/opencv-python/)).
+If the grid only has one polygon like in the example the contour can be obtained as so (with [opencv](https://pypi.org/project/opencv-python/)).

 ```python
 import cv2 as cv